jamadaha/AutoConverter/README.md

 # AutoCommandGenerator
 This small project allows automatic generation AHK files, which can then be used for automating running GM commands in game.
-While, it can aslo convert a GM log to CSV.
+While, it can also convert a GM log to CSV.

 ## Requirements